 Driving immediately after the surgery is unsafe due to the effects of anesthesia or sedation.
 Arrange for a friend or family member to take you home.

-What Are the Risks of Wisdom Teeth Removal?
+What Are the Risks of Tooth Extraction?

 Like any surgery, risks include infection, dry socket, or damage to nearby teeth.
 Your oral surgeon will discuss these risks with you beforehand.